Everest Base Camp Trek via Phaplu

 When it comes to hot showers on the Phaplu Everest Base Camp trek, availability really depends on how high you are and the facilities at each tea house.

-In most high-altitude tea houses, you will pay around USD 2 to 4 for a shower, and at the highest stops, you might just get a bucket or pot of hot water to wash with.
+In most high-altitude tea houses, you pay around USD 4 to 5 for a shower, and at the highest stops, you might just get a bucket or pot of hot water to wash with.
 Some are solar-heated, others gas-heated, so evenings and early mornings are busiest, and hot water can run out quickly.

 To stay comfortable, you should bring travel-sized toiletries, biodegradable soap, a quick-dry towel, and wet wipes.